fucking-cascade/backend-spring/README.md

    Project> mvn clean package
    ```

-   - You may need to export bin directory of Maven to PATH in order to main this happening.
+   - You may need to export bin directory of Maven to PATH in order to make this happen.

 4. Start registry application in a terminal,